Stavanger Museum: Norwegian Children's Museum

-Norwegian Children's Museum (Norsk Barnemuseum) began as a private foundation and opened doors to the public 24 November 2001.
+The Norwegian Children's Museum (Norsk Barnemuseum) began as a private foundation and opened doors to the public 24 November 2001.
 The museum is located in the Stavanger Cultural Centre on Arneageren.

 Norwegian Printing Museum

 Norwegian Printing Museum (Norsk Grafisk Museum) was established in 1991.
 Stavanger has always been a center of gravity in the Norwegian printing industry.
 The museum is located on Bjergsted in Stavanger, and is housed in an old canning stock dating from 1913.
 The premises are renovated and restored to original condition.
 Norwegian Printing Museum was officially opened on 23 October 1993.

 Stavanger School Museum

 Stavanger School Museum (Stavanger skolemuseum) was formerly the Vestlandske Skolemuseum.
 The museum school is located in a schoolhouse from the 1920s in Hillevåg.
 The museum which opened in 1925, covers the history of the school in Rogaland.
 There is a curriculum with role play and dressing up in the school's historic environment.